 Introduction

 Tulsi is known as Queen of herbs due to its utmost medicinal properties (Kayastha 2014).
 In Ayurveda, it is used as home remedy for treating various diseases.
-Presence of compounds like camphene, eugenol and cineole in tulsi cures viral, bacterial, and fungal infections of the respiratory system.
+Presence of compounds like camphene, eugenol, and cineole in tulsi cures viral, bacterial, and fungal infections of the respiratory system.
 Tulsi has antibacterial properties that are used against dental cavities and bad breath.
-This plant has Eu-medicinal properties viz. anti-stress (Mondal, 2009), anti-inflammatory (Mirje and Ramabhimaiah, 2014.), anti-fungal and anti-bacterial (Balakumar S, 2011), anti-plasmodial (Ravikumar et.,al 2012), anti-diarrhea ohorrea, anticoagulant (Singh et al. 2001), hepatoprotective activity, immune-modulatory (Kamelnia et al , 2023).
+This plant has Eu-medicinal properties viz.
+Anti-stress (Mondal, 2009), anti-inflammatory (Mirje and Ramabhimaiah, 2014.), anti-fungal and anti-bacterial (Balakumar S, 2011), anti-plasmodial (Ravikumar et. al., 2012), anti-diarrhea ohorrea, anticoagulant (Singh et al., 2001), hepatoprotective activity, immune-modulatory (Kamelnia et al., 2023).
 Its oil is used on swollen area helps to reduce swelling and pain.
-Tulsi oil is also extracted from the seed and it is propagated by seeds.
+Tulsi oil is also extracted from the seed, and it is propagated by seeds.
 In angiosperms, pollination is essential for seeds/fruits setting.
-Pollination is crucial mechanisms of angiosperms for reproduction in order to produce seed and fruits and maintain the diversity of plant species.
+Pollination is crucial mechanisms of angiosperms for reproduction to produce seed and fruits and maintain the diversity of plant species.

 Insect pollinators endow critical ecosystem service as pollination.
 Pollination is an intricate relationship between plants and pollinators.
 The plant-pollinator interaction is the best example of mutualism where pollinators utilize the floral rewards while pollination accomplished on plants.
 The visitation rate of insect pollinators is crucial factor of their efficiency.
 Stebbins (1970) emphasized visit frequency is a key component of pollinators’ performance.
 Sahli and Conner (2006) observed that the foraging rates attribute is important than the performance/visit on flowers.
 During foraging, various anthophiles show variable foraging attributes and strategies.
 Vazquez et al. (2005) indicated the importance of visitation frequency as a proxy for successful pollination using meta-analysis.
-The visitation rates of Insect pollinators varies during foraging (Vicens and Bosch 2000; Monzon et al., 2004).
+The visitation rates of Insect pollinators vary during foraging (Vicens and Bosch 2000; Monzon et al., 2004).
 The genera Megachile and Xylocopa are the key insect pollinators of pigeonpea (Li et al., 2012; Singh, 2016a).
 The O. basilicum is important medicinal plant and its pollination ecology is poorly understood.
 The foraging attributes and relative abundance of insect pollinators are important to determine their pollination efficiency.
 However, it was observed that transit time of insect pollinators was missing in earlier studies.
-Hence, the present study was envisaged to substantiate on the basis of relative abundance, foraging speed and rate along with transit time between two flowers of O. basilicum in order to determine the pollinators’ efficiency.
+Hence, the present study was envisaged to substantiate based on relative abundance, foraging speed and rate along with transit time between two flowers of O. basilicum in order to determine the pollinators’ efficiency.

 MATERIALS AND METHODS